joelparkerhenderson/queueing-theory/README.md

 The most important notation:

-  * λ: arrival rate.
+  * λ (lambda): arrival rate.
 This measures how fast new items are coming into the queue.

-  * μ: service rate.
+  * μ (mu): service rate.
 This measures how fast items in the queue are being handled.

-  * σ: dropout rate.
+  * σ (sigma): dropout rate.
 This measures how fast items are skipping out the queue unhandled.

 Examples: